 Indeed!
 This technique brings a whole new meaning to the term “putting the hammer down.”
 As always, be careful when wielding tools that have the potential to maim.

 Technique #5: Removing the Liner & Adding Two (or Three) Unobtrusive Pads

 The final technique we use to modify cycling shoes for foot comfort and health involves removing the included (optional) liner and adding two (and sometimes three) unobtrusive pads.

 Many cycling shoe liners have a built-up heel, which creates unwanted heel elevation and takes up valuable space within your shoe.
 Removing this liner helps get all parts of your foot on a more level plane and improves the roominess for your forefoot and toes (this can also be achieved by replacing the default insole with a thin, flexible, and sole-stimulating Naboso insole).
 Removing the shoe liner, in some cases, may cause your foot and ankle to shift within your cycling shoe, which can be annoying and detrimental to optimal performance.

 To solve this problem, consider adding a tongue pad to the underside of your cycling shoe’s tongue.
 This pad will serve as an ankle bumper, so to speak, keeping your heel fixed snugly against the back of your shoe and eliminating any foot or ankle shifting (as long as the uppermost closure on your shoe is firmly secured).

 A metatarsal pad is another important pad to place inside your cycling shoe, as it helps to spread your foot’s transverse arch, repositions your forefoot fat pad to a position that cushions the heads of your metatarsal bones, and helps reduce or eliminate hotspots by better distributing the forces placed on your foot.
 A metatarsal pad can also keep your foot rooted in place within your now roomier cycling shoe.
-Here is a video that demonstrates how to place metatarsal pads inside shoes.
-Strutz foot pads, a sort of mobile metatarsal pad, are another great option that you can use in many different types of footwear, including cycling shoes, for improved foot comfort and function.
+Here is a video that demonstrates how to place metatarsal pads inside shoes, and this article offers a step-by-step set of instructions for ensuring proper metatarsal pad placement.